 Why need to Upgrade?

 Angular comes with the IVY render by default which provides increased performance and smaller bundles but also many features.

-Updating your project to the latest version provide bug fix and security issue. he Ivy compiler and runtime offers numerous advantages
+Updating your project to the latest version provides a bug fix and security issue.
+The Ivy compiler and runtime offers numerous advantages